 DATA

-Data is the raw material of digital technology— data is the way in which information that can be represented and processed by computers.
+Data is the raw material of digital technology— data is the way in which information can be represented and processed by computers.
 Reading, storing, transforming, and acting on data — is the core of what programs do.
 Whether displaying a message, controlling a robot, or analyzing sensor readings, it all starts with data.

 Data comes in different types, such as text (words, names), numbers (integers, decimals), or logical values (true/false).
 These types help computers understand how to handle the information.